-Classification Measurement Financial assets: Instalment notes receivable Loans and receivables Amortized cost Deposits Loans and receivables Amortized cost Tenant and other receivables Loans and receivables Amortized cost Restricted cash Loans and receivables Amortized cost Cash and cash equivalents Loans and receivables Amortized cost Financial liabilities: Mortgages payable Other liabilities Amortized cost Class B LP Units FVTPL Fair value Credit facilities Other liabilities Amortized cost Tenant rental deposits and prepayments Other liabilities Amortized cost Accounts payable and accrued liabilities Other liabilities Amortized cost Unit Option Plan FVTPL Fair value Derivative instrument FVTPL Fair value
+Classification Measurement Financial assets: Instalment notes receivable Loans and receivables Amortized cost Deposits Loans and receivables Amortized cost Tenant and other receivables Loans and receivables Amortized cost Restricted cash Loans and receivables Amortized cost Cash and cash equivalents Loans and receivables Amortized cost Cash and Cash equivalents Loans and receivables Amortized cost Financial liabilities: Mortgages payable Other liabilities Amortized cost Class B LP Units FVTPL Fair value Credit facilities Other liabilities Amortized cost Tenant rental deposits and prepayments Other liabilities Amortized cost Accounts payable and accrued liabilities Other liabilities Amortized cost Unit Option Plan FVTPL Fair value Derivative instrument FVTPL Fair value . a valuo

-The fair values of the REIT's instalment notes receivable, deposits, tenant and other receivables, restricted cash and cash and cash equivalents, as well as the revolving credit facilities, tenant rental deposits, accounts payable and accrued liabilities approximate their recorded values due to their short-term nature at the date of the consolidated statement of financial position.
+The fair values of the REIT's instalment notes receivable, deposits, tenant and other receivables, restricted cash and cash and cash equivalents, as well as the revolving credit facilities, tenant rental deposits, accounts payable and accrued liabilities approximate their recorded values due to their short-term nature at the date of the consolidated statements of financial position.

-The fair value of mortgages payable is estimated based on the present value of future payments, discounted at the yield on a Government of Canada bond with the nearest maturity date to the underlying mortgage, plus an estimated credit spread at the reporting date for a comparable mortgage.
+The fair value of mortgages payable disclosed in the notes to the REIT's consolidated financial statements is estimated based on the present value of future payments, discounted at the yield on a Government of Canada bond with the nearest maturity date to the underlying mortgage, plus an estimated credit spread at the reporting date for a comparable mortgage.

 Class B LP Units are carried at fair value and the fair value of the Class B LP Units has been determined with reference to the trading price of the Units.
 Unit options granted are carried at fair value which is estimated using the Black Scholes option pricing model.